-It is inevitable when a person signs up for the military, they are joining a whole new culture.
+It is inevitable when a person signs up for the military — they are joining a whole new culture.

 It may even be a shock compared to their hometown.
-Along with all the conditioning, weapons handling, and drilling taught during boot camp, culture and etiquette are also a must to learn.
+Along with all the conditioning, weapons handling, and drilling taught during boot camp, the culture and etiquette are also a must to learn.

-There is a certain way a sailor must walk and talk when they finally get to the fleet and Recruit Training Command (RTC) is the first place new recruits learn this.
-In addition to being called to by rate and rank, often times sailors will hear these commonly used colloquialisms during casual conversation.
+There is a certain way a sailor must walk and talk when they finally get to the fleet, and Recruit Training Command (RTC) is the first place new recruits learn this.

 1. Squid